Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 In order to use the Sound Level Meter to measure SPL, your system must first be calibrated.
 Auto-Calibration allows Daqarta to keep track of relative sensitivity when you change Input levels, and Full-Scale Range calibration gives an absolute voltage sensitivity for each Input line.

 In addition, you must use a calibrated microphone.
+(A good but inexpensive choice is the Dayton Audio iMM-6, under $20.)
 The sensitivity of the unit is specified in the Units/Volt setting under the User Line Dialog for the Input line you are using, and Units Name must be set to 'Pa' (Pascals).

-Normally, the frequency response of the microphone is specified via a calibration (.CAL or .FRD) file which includes Units and Sens entries, and is loaded via the Load Mic Cal button of the User Line dialog
+Normally, the frequency response of the microphone is specified via a calibration (.CAL or .FRD) file which includes Units and Sens entries.
+When loaded via the Load Mic Cal button of the User Line dialog, it sets everything automatically to enable SPL measurements.

 When you activate the Sound Level Meter dialog, Daqarta automatically sets Y-log Spectrum mode and toggles User Units on, as needed.
 That process does not attempt to set a specific Input line, load a calibration file, or enable that line to use SPL.
 However, all of these states are retained across sessions, so you only need to set things up for SPL measurements once, and they will be correct as long as you don't change them.